Hubery-wang/Hello-World/README.md

 # Hello-World
 Console.Writeline("
-Hello World,I‘m Hubery who come from China，I hope that the learning process can give me the opportunity to make life better, let us get along well :)");
+Hello World,I‘m Hubery who come from China，I hope the learning of programming can give me an opportunity to make life better, let us get on well :)");